This guide will help you quickly get started with Semly and understand how to analyze your brand’s visibility in AI answers.

 the biggest source gap

-source share, i.e. SOV (Share of Voice)
+the share of a source compared to the competition, i.e. SOV (Share of Voice)

-the number of answers
+the number of responses

 the number of occurrences

-your brand’s appearances in a given source
+your brand’s occurrences in a given source

 Sources help you understand why AI recommends certain brands and where it gets its information from.